How to Find Expert Witnesses: The Ultimate Guide

 Working With Expert Witness Directories

-Expert witness directories can also help you find the right expert in some instances.
+Expert witness directories can also help you find the right local or national expert witness in some instances.
 They allow the researcher to browse for consultants in a particular area of expertise.

 Consulting Expert Witness Referral Services